tarwn/lessthandot-hugo/blogs/content/posts/2011-04-11-cycle-detection-in-f-fun-with-immutability.md

         applyUntilEqual func (func (power, lam, mu, tortoise, hare))
 ```

 This sure does look simpler, but surprisingly free of any interesting logic.
 As is so often the case, this is where things really get interesting.
 If tortoise and hare are equal, we simply return the tuple that was passed in.
 If they aren't, then the function calls itself with the input tuple, as transformed by the function passed in.
-The &#8216;func' parameter that we added can carry the logic we want to apply on each pass through our &#8216;loop'.
+The 'func' parameter that we added can carry the logic we want to apply on each pass through our 'loop'.
 The following snippet shows the implementation of the first bit of logic, along with the way it can be called from code:

 ```fsharp
 let phaseOne (power, lam, mu, tortoise, hare) =